posthell vs Buffer

 | X / Twitter | X included, billed at the exact passthrough rate with no markup | Supported, with X's API access handled on their side |

-| Setup | One compose box with a live per-network preview.
+| Setup | Tell it what happened, approve the drafts.
 Live in minutes. | Simple, one of the easier tools to start with |

-| Analytics | Per-post analytics that tie a post to the traffic and signups it drove | Engagement analytics on higher tiers |
+| Analytics | Analytics that tie each post to the traffic and follower growth it drove | Engagement analytics on higher tiers |

 | Reliability | Never-miss scheduler with automatic retries on every post | Mature and dependable |

-Why founders move from Buffer to posthell
+Why people switch from Buffer to posthell

 One price instead of per-channel math